oneclickvirt/ecs/README_NEW_USER.md

 IPv4/IPv6 Location: Shows the geographic location of the corresponding protocol's IP in the database.

+IPV4 Active IPs: Query the number of active neighbours/total number of neighbours in the current CIDR chunk based on the bgp.tools information.

 ### **CPU Testing**

 Supports selecting `GeekBench` and `Sysbench` for testing through command line parameters: